DevNetSandbox/sbx_multi_ios/cicd-3tier/README.md

 # cicd-3tier

-Use Gitlab to create a full CI-CD pipeline
+Use Gitlab to create a full CI-CD pipeline for a standard 3 Tier, Core > Distribution > Access, topology.
+The Core is composed of 2 IOS XE routers, Distribution and Access are Open NX-OS switches.

 ## Prerequisites